Tanks in the Cold War

+Soviet convoy of T-72 main battle tanks.

 Tank development both evolved considerably from World War II and played a key role during the Cold War (1947–1991).
 The period pitted the nations of the Eastern Bloc (organized under the Warsaw Pact in 1955) and the North Atlantic Treaty Organization (NATO) (since 1949) against each other.

 After World War II, tank design budgets were cut and engineering staff was often scattered.
 Many war planners believed that with the advent of nuclear weapons the tank was obsolete, given that a tactical nuclear weapon could destroy any brigade or regiment, whether it was armoured or not.

 In spite of this, tanks would not only continue to be produced in huge numbers, but the technology advanced dramatically as well.
 Tanks became larger and advances in armour made it much more effective.
 Aspects of gun technology changed significantly as well, with advances in shell design and terminal effectiveness.

 Soviet domination of the Warsaw Pact led to effective standardization on a few tank designs.
 Oppositely, the key NATO nations – the US, UK, France, and West Germany – all developed their own tank designs.
 These had little in common, with smaller NATO nations purchasing or adapting one or more of these designs.

 The Korean War proved that tanks were still useful on the battlefield, given the hesitation of the great powers to use nuclear weapons.
 In the 1950s, many nations' tanks were equipped with NBC (nuclear, biologic, and chemical) protection, allowing mechanized units to defend against all three types of weapon, or to conduct breakthroughs by exploiting battlefield nuclear strikes.

 The decades since have seen continual improvements in tank design, but no fundamental change.
 Among these have been larger yet guns, correspondingly improved armor systems, and refinements to targeting and ranging (fire control), gun stabilisation, communications and crew comfort.